Tainted\\Coders

 ... etc

-Because we are accessing entities which hold a lot of data and enumerating all of the data for each entity our cache is getting obliterated.
+Because we are accessing entities which hold a lot of data and enumerating all of the data for each entity our cache is likely getting obliterated.

 So whats the alternative?